pudly/schmopera-hugo/content/articles/dellarte-opera-nods-to-mozart-salieri-in-2018.md

 ---
-title: dell'Arte Opera nods to Mozart & Salieri in 2018
+title: "dell&#039;Arte Opera nods to Mozart &amp; Salieri in 2018"
 ---

 ## What do you think is the function of a summer opera training programme like dell'Arte Opera?